Home

 A fisherman works at the bow of the Hampton while another leans over the “stakes,” or wooden boards, mounted on the gunwales to smile at the photographer.

-Unidentified Man Outside Pell's Fish Market, ca. 1950
+Unidentified Man Outside Pell's Fish Market

-Unidentified Man Outside Pell's Fish Market, ca. 1950
+Unidentified Man Outside Pell's Fish Market

-Unidentified Man Outside Pell’s Fish Market, ca. 1950
+Unidentified Man Outside Pell’s Fish Market

 Gelatin DOP print